 1.4 Adsorption-based processes for helium recovery

 Adsorption-based processes are mainly used during the pre-treatment process to remove water, carbon dioxide, hydrogen sulfide and other impurities from the feed natural gas.
 This process is also used for removing trace impurities of nitrogen and methane during helium purification (Tagliabue et al, 2009).
-Gas separation using adsorption comprise of two steps: adsorption and desorption.
+Gas separation using adsorption comprises of two steps: adsorption and desorption.

-During adsorption, a porous solid bed selectively adsorb the higher affinity gas to the adsorbent bed, and produce a gas stream enriched with the less strongly adsorbed gas component.
+During adsorption, a porous solid bed selectively adsorb the higher affinity gas to the adsorbent bed and produce a gas stream enriched with the less strongly adsorbed gas component.
 Once the solid is saturated, the adsorbent must be regenerated.
 In the desorption column, the gaseous product is enriched with the strongly adsorbed component.
 (Rufford et al, 2014)

-Technologies that deploys this method are temperature-swing adsorption (TSA), PSA, fluidised adsorbent beds and moving adsorbent beds.
+Technologies that deploy this method are temperature-swing adsorption (TSA), PSA, fluidised adsorbent beds and moving adsorbent beds.
 TSA methods regenerate the gas using external heat to increase the temperature in the desorber, where during PSA methods regeneration is conducted under low temperatures but releasing pressure and purging the bed.
 (Tagliabue et al, 2009) Fluidised and moving bed operations are less common for industrial gas separations than the cyclic-batch fixed bed operations of TSA and PSA (Saeder & Henley, 2006).

 From Table 3 it is seen that the molecular size of helium (2.60 Å) and hydrogen (2.89 Å) are similar with both having very low boiling temperatures.
 This indicates that PSA processes used for hydrogen purification potentially have many common features to helium purification processes.
-Rufford et al (2014) stipulates the potential of new technologies that are under development for hydrogen purification that can also be applicable to helium purification.
+Rufford et al (2014) stipulate the potential of new technologies that are under development for hydrogen purification that can also be applicable to helium purification.
 In general, modern PSA units for hydrogen purification use layered adsorbent beds with three to four adsorbents (silica, alumina for water, activated carbon for carbon dioxide, and 5A zeolite for methane and nitrogen; Ritter & Ebner, 2007).
 Similar multi-layer bed designs are researched for Helium recovery processes (Baksh, 2010).

 Important to note is that PSA units are designed to treat a feed stream that is already upgraded (helium > 90 %), else the adsorbent will be too readily saturated by non-helium components.
 PSA is only used during upgrading and purification stages where nitrogen and traces of methane are removed from the helium (downstream of NRUs) (Daly, 2005; Lindemann et al, 2010).